https://www.deakin.edu.au/__data/assets/image/0005/557636/19806_Bachelor-of-Science-Master-of-Teaching-Secondary_Hero.jpg

 • Mathematical Modelling

-7. Students must complete all three compulsory 0-point units:
+• Students must complete all three compulsory 0-credit point units to graduate from their course:

 • EDU201 Educational Psychology